dylanleclair/databases/README.md

 - username: admin
 - password: password

+(maybe move over to noSQL so we can coordinate it?)

 and runs the web app.

 I recommend following the tutorial at the Django documentation to see how it all fits together.
 There is a good amount of inline documentation as well.